PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_2.md

     return indexed.unstack(columns)
 ```

-In the corrected code, a check has been added to verify if the `columns` parameter is `None`.
-If it is, a `TypeError` is raised indicating that the 'columns' argument is missing, consistent with the expectation from the test case.

-This revised version of the `pivot` function should address the bug and align the behavior with the expected functionality as per the docstring.
+This revised version of the function checks whether the `columns` parameter is provided and raises a `TypeError` with a clear error message if it is missing.
+This ensures that the function behaves as expected and provides a clear indication of the missing parameter to the user.